Holly Marlow

 Adoption, Fostering and Special Guardianship

-I started talking to my son about adoption a couple of weeks after he moved in.
-My strategy is to tell the story in simple terms from an early age, adding details gradually as his understanding grows.
-I’m hoping that it will help him to process things in smaller chunks, as that has helped some of my adopted friends.
+I started talking to my son about adoption a couple of weeks after he moved in with us at 13 months old.
+I told him his story in simple terms from an early age, adding details gradually as his understanding grew.

-We are waiting for his life story book to be completed.
-In the meantime, I’ve got a few photos of my son’s birth parents, and we have an album from his foster family that ends with photos of us during introductions, so I’m using those.
+While we were waiting for his life story book to be completed, I used a few photos of my son’s birth parents, and an album from his foster family that ends with photos of us during introductions.

-I have a family photo of us all framed right next to the photo albums.
-A couple of times a month (more often if he’s been emotional or rejecting me a lot), I ask if he wants to look at the photos.
-Occasionally he will suggest it himself, but 90% of the time I suggest it.
-If he’s up for it, I run through this sort of script (almost the same words each time, as he seems to like the routine of it, but adding a little more detail as he gets older!):
+I keep a family photo of us all framed right next to the photo albums, so that I wouldn’t forget to start off life story chats with a little reminder that we are his family now.
+When my son was little, a couple of times a month (more often if he’d been emotional or rejecting me a lot), I would ask if he wanted to look at the photos.
+Occasionally he would suggest it himself, but 90% of the time I suggested it.

-2. Then I take out the photos of his birth family, who are cuddling him in the photos, and I say “that’s A!
+2. I got out the photos of his birth family, who are cuddling him in the photos, and said “that’s Becky!
 You grew in her tummy and then she cuddled you.
-And that’s B!
-He cuddled you when you came out of A’s tummy.
-You lived with them for a little bit, but they couldn’t look after you, so then you went to live with C (foster carer).
-Sometimes I’ll throw in facts like A likes dogs, B likes cars, etc, to try to humanise them a little more.
+And that’s Carl!
+He cuddled you when you came out of Becky’s tummy.
+You lived with them for a little bit, but they couldn’t look after you, so then you went to live with Karen.”
+Sometimes I’d comment on the scene in the photo and mention that you can see that Becky likes dogs, Carl likes cars, etc, to try to humanise them a little more.
 I treasure the little snippets of information I have from social workers and the foster carer, which enable me to do this for my son.

-3. Then I move on to the album from the foster family.
-Again, I ask him to identify them all and I say “you lived with them until you were 1!
+3. After talking about the birth family, I moved on to the album from the foster family.
+I asked him to identify them, as he enjoyed it, and I’d say “you lived with them until you were 1!
 They looked after you and then the social worker found us to be your family.”
-We usually spend a few minutes looking at the photos and talking about what they did together and I always remind him that they loved him and looked after him.
+We usually spent a few minutes looking at the photos and talking about what they did together and I always reminded him that they loved him and looked after him.

 4. Then I flick to the photos of our first meetings and say something like “This is when we met you!
 Now you’re in our family and you’re a Marlow!
 And I’m your Mummy, and Daddy’s your Daddy, and Zoe’s your big sister!
 And you’re my son and Daddy’s son and Zoe’s brother!
 We’re all in this family!
 We’re the Marlows!” etc. I make it a bit repetitive, in the hopes that it sinks in!
 He sometimes pipes up with “we all live here and we all love each other,” which I adore. ❤️